dlivingston/resume/CoverLetter/CoverLetter.md

 <div class="cover-letter-content">

 Dear Hiring Manager,

-Greetings!
-I am a Senior Web and User Interface (UI/UX) Developer with over 12 years of experience.
-I focus on producing clean, readable, maintainable code, as well as attractive and usable web designs.
-My personal aptitude is in balancing the "right-brained" creative concerns of User Interface Design with the "left-brained" logical and analytic discipline of Development.
+I’m a Senior Front-End Web and UI Developer with over 12 years of experience building fast, accessible, and visually compelling web applications.
+I specialize in creating clean, maintainable code and intuitive user experiences—always with an eye toward performance, SEO, and responsive design.

-I am confident that my skills and experience in Front-End web technologies and frameworks will be a valuable addition to your team.
-I would like to thank you in advance for taking the time to review my skills and experience.
-You can view examples of my work in my portfolio and the links provided below.

-I hope to have the opportunity to discuss my qualifications and experience with you in greater detail.
+Throughout my career, I’ve worked with modern frameworks like React and Vue, implemented testing strategies across multiple layers (unit, integration, functional), and collaborated with cross-functional teams to deliver scalable front-end solutions.
+My approach bridges the creative and analytical—blending design sensibility with engineering discipline to produce cohesive digital experiences.

+The opportunity at Nuna caught my attention because it aligns closely with both my technical skill set and my passion for high-quality, user-centered development.
+I’d welcome the chance to contribute to your team and support Nuna’s growth as a premium global brand.

+Thank you for considering my application.
+I invite you to review my portfolio and other materials linked below, and I look forward to the possibility of speaking further.

-Best Wishes,
+Best regards,
 Donald Livingston

 </div>